-We issued 2,415,000 shares of our convertible preferred stock on February 26, 2013 and received gross proceeds of \$241,500,000.
+We issued 3,000,000 shares of our convertible preferred stock on December 16, 2013 and an additional 200,000 shares of our convertible preferred stock on January 14, 2014 and received net proceeds of approximately \$310,200,000.
 The terms and conditions of our convertible preferred stock are contained in the Certificate of Designation, Rights and Preferences, or certificate of designation, of our convertible preferred stock as filed with the Missouri Secretary of State and are summarized in the "Description of the Convertible Preferred Stock" attached to this proxy statement as Exhibit A.

-Holders of shares of our convertible preferred stock, at their option, may convert some or all of their outstanding shares of our convertible preferred stock at an initial conversion rate of 2.1192 shares of our common stock per share of our convertible preferred stock.
+Holders of shares of our convertible preferred stock, at their option, may convert some or all of their outstanding shares of our convertible preferred stock at an initial conversion rate of 1.8477 shares of our common stock per share of our convertible preferred stock.
 This initial conversion rate continues to be in effect as of the date of this proxy statement.
-If all holders of our convertible preferred stock were to convert their shares at this rate, we would issue, in the aggregate, 5,117,868 shares of our common stock, which would have represented approximately 15.7% of the shares of our common stock outstanding at the time we issued the convertible preferred stock.
+If all holders of our convertible preferred stock were to convert their shares at this rate, we would issue, in the aggregate, 5,912,640 shares of our common stock, which would have represented approximately 18.1% of the shares of our common stock outstanding at the time we issued the convertible preferred stock.
 As noted above, the conversion rate is subject to adjustment upon the occurrence of certain events, such as "fundamental changes" and certain recapitalizations, reclassifications or other changes in our common stock, including cash dividend payments.